SUPPORT & F.A.Q.

 Q: How do I add my custom skirmish maps to Mental Omega 3.3?

 A: Place the map files in the Maps/Custom subdirectory of the mod, make sure their file extension is *.map and restart your client.
-Custom maps are playable both in skirmish and in multiplayer, as long as every player has the same version of the file.
+Custom maps are playable both in skirmish and in multiplayer, as long as every player has the same version of the file, but they will not be transferred automatically.

 Q: How do I enable the Mental Omega 3.3 soundtracks?